rixed/ramen-admin/src/source/README.md

   Makes use of an internal NameTreeView to select the field name on which to alert.

+- PivotEditor: the AtomicWidget editor for values of type Pivot, still TBD.

 - FilterEditor: QWidget to edit the alert "simple-filter" values.
 Composed of a lhsEdit and a rhsEdit (QLineEdit) and an opEdit (QComboBox).
   Uses a field name completer for the left-hand-side.